A Pretty Penny

 ‘Ok, so ten million and the reading of a screenplay,’ said Jimmy.
 ‘Now let’s wrap this up.
 Your man needs medical attention.’

 The night concluded with J.B calling his accountant and telling him to transfer ten million pounds to an account in London.
 We couldn’t hear what the accountant was saying, but it was clear by J.B’s side of the conversation, that the accountant wanted desperately to know why.
 J.B refused to give him answer, and after some back and forth, J.B finally snapped.
 The night had taken its toll.
-‘Just fucking do it!’ he screamed into the phone, its not your fucking money!
-You do with it what I tell you.
-If I tell you to transfer ten million pounds you say “yes sir, where to sir.”’
-And he hung up.

 The money arrived in Jimmy’s account some moments later.
 He tried his best to maintain a strict poker face as he stared at the new eight figure balance on his phone.
 But the gleeful look in his eyes betrayed him.
-The cat that got allthe cream.
+The cat that got the cream.

 Jimmy then asked J.B for his email address so that I could send him my screenplay.
 Which I did.
 Jimmy made sure to check that J.B had received it.
 He then called someone, telling whoever it was on the other end of the line to come to the Jumeriah Carlton to help ‘move some furniture.’